sidharthramesh-TA/genai/BERT/BERT.md

 ## Tokens

+The size of BERT vocabulary is 30K tokens.
 Input text is converted to Tokens by a specific kind of tokenizer like _Wordpiece_.
-What it does is that Common text like 'dog' are assigned a token of their own but rare words like playing are divided into 'play' and '##ing' where the ## gives the signal that its part of a word [17].
+What it does is that Common text like `dog` are assigned a token if they exist in the model vocabulary but if they are not present like `playing` then they are divided into `play` and `##ing` where the `##` gives the signal that its part of a word [17].
 BERT also uses special tokens like

 `
 [CLS]